drivechain-project/drivechain.info/_posts/2018-09-24-first-release.md

 ### G. The Slow Return

-A key feature of Drivechain is [often phrased] as its "slow return":
+A key feature of Drivechain is its "slow return" (as it's often phrased):

 ![image](/media/post1/slow-return.png)